top of page

 2019 was the 18th year of Burnham Lighthouse and each day we welcomed around 750 children and over 380 helpers on site.
 Each day the children and volunteers enjoy worshipping, dancing and praying together, messy games, Discovery (Bible teaching), craft, drama and sport.

-Lighthouse volunteers
+Lighthouse Tent.avif

-Lighthouse Gunge
+Lighthouse volanteers.avif

-Although this is a lay led activity local clergy are encouraged to play an active role and attend when they can during the week.
+Although this is a lay led activity, local clergy are encouraged to play an active role and attend when they can during the week.
 Indeed, one of the most popular activities is “Grill A Vicar” when the older children are invited to quiz the clergy.

 Lighthouse provides a week of fun and fellowship for all ages and has encouraged new families to join the family of St Peter’s.